 The Central Andean Dry Puna in the high southern Andes of Bolivia, Chile, and Argentina features arid landscapes, salt flats, and ancient sea remnants.
 Unique vegetation adapted to extreme conditions and diverse fauna, from Andean camelids to elusive predators, thrive in this high-elevation ecoregion.

 Central Andean Dry Puna

 The Central Andean dry puna ecoregion, an arid haven in the high southern Andes, unfolds across western Bolivia, northern Chile, and Argentina.
-Stretching through the departments of La Paz, Oruro and Potosi in Bolivia; the provinces of Jujuy, Salta, Catamarca, and La Rioja in Argentina; and the provinces of Tarapaca, Antofagasta and Atacama in Chile, this unique ecoregion graces the Andean Cordillera Occidental with its presence.
+Stretching through the departments of La Paz, Oruro, and Potosi in Bolivia, provinces of Jujuy, Salta, Catamarca, and La Rioja in Argentina, and provinces of Tarapaca, Antofagasta, and Atacama in Chile, this unique ecoregion graces the Andean Cordillera Occidental with its presence.

-Map depicting the location of the Central Andean dry puna ecoregion (in purple)
+Map depicting the location of the Central Andean dry puna ecoregion (in purple).